osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/users.md

 ## PI Core counterpart

 An OCS user is comparable to a mapping in the PI Data Archive.
-For example, in the PI Data Archive a mapping may be added from a Windows Account to a specified PI Identity.
-The user then uses their Windows credentials to authenticate against the PI Data Archive and gets the permissions specified by the PI Identity.
-In OCS, a user uses Azure AD, Microsoft Accounts, or Google credentials to authenticate against OCS and gets the permissions specified by their set of roles.
+For example, in PI Data Archive a mapping may be added from a Microsoft Windows account to a specified PI identity.
+The user uses their Windows credentials to authenticate against PI Data Archive and gets the permissions specified by the PI identity.
+In OCS, a user uses Azure Active Directory, Microsoft accounts, or Google credentials to authenticate against OCS, and users get their permissions from the roles that are assigned to them.

 ## User best practices